Genez-io/genezio-landing-page/deployment-platform/content/careers/Software Engineer, Compute.md

 - Remote-first culture—work with a globally distributed team across different time zones.
 - We provide all the equipment you need to excel in your role.

-Genezio is dedicated to fostering an inclusive, diverse work environment.
+DeployApps is dedicated to fostering an inclusive, diverse work environment.
 We encourage people from all backgrounds, experiences, and perspectives to apply—even if you don’t meet every requirement listed above.

 Tell us why you’d be a good fit for the Software Engineer, Compute role.